0xpili/0xpili-blog/posts/the-state-of-the-art-of-defi-agents.md

 If you're building an agent I haven't covered here, or if you simply want to swap notes, drop me a line at hola@0xpili.xyz, I'd love to hear what you're working on!

 Thanks to everyone who read, critiqued, and pushed me to make this piece stronger.
-Specially to Fio, Martin, Mati and Tadeo who reviewed this piece
+Specially to Fio, Martin, Mati, and Tadeo.

 ---